North York Guide

 Cherry Blossom Hotline647-946-2547 (recorded daily updates).

-Pink and white cherry blossom trees in advanced partial bloom, filling the landscape with soft pink flowers on a clear spring day at Edwards Gardens
+Pink and white cherry blossom trees in advanced partial bloom at Edwards Gardens on April 26, 2026, with soft pink flowers filling the landscape on a clear spring day

-Photographed on-site at Edwards Gardens by the North York Guide team on April 26, 2026.
-Have you spotted cherry blossoms blooming in your neighbourhood?
+Photographed on-site at Edwards Gardens by the North York Guide team on and .
+Spot cherry blossoms in 2027 before we do?
 Send a tip.

 When Do Cherry Blossoms Bloom in Toronto?

-Cherry blossoms in North York and Toronto typically reach peak bloom (70%+ flowers open) between late April and early May.
-The exact timing varies year to year depending on spring temperatures, rainfall, and late frosts.
+Cherry blossoms in Toronto and North York reach peak bloom between late April and early May, with the most recent five-year window landing between April 20 and May 5.
+The exact date in any given year tracks spring temperatures, rainfall, and late frosts — warmer springs pull bloom earlier, late cold snaps push it back.
 Here are the most recent peak bloom dates:

 2025